Tarow/traefik-geoblock-example/README.md

 ## Middlewares

-For testing/demonstration purposes, the repo also contains two `whoami` services.
+For testing/demonstration purposes, the repo also contains two [whoami](whoami/compose.yml)` services.
-One of them uses the private middleware chain, the other one the public middleare.
+One of them uses the private middleware chain, the other one the public middleware.

-The private whoami services can only be accessed from internal IP addresses.
+The private whoami service can only be accessed from internal IP addresses.
 The service using the public chain can be accessed from outside internal IP ranges.
-In order to increase security when exposing public services, it uses security-headers, ratelimits and geoblocking.
+In order to increase security when exposing public services, it applies security-headers, ratelimits and geoblocking.
 In this example configuration, only requests from Germany are allowed.

 In order to further improve security for exposed services, consider adding something like [CrowdSec](https://www.crowdsec.net/).